 Enjoy beautiful heritage and culture in the ancient capital of Kamakura - day trip from Tokyo!

-· Enjoy Hokoku temple surrounded by fantastic bamboo forest, including a "tea experience"
+· Enjoy Hokoku temple surrounded by a fantastic bamboo forest, including a "tea experience"

 · A delicious seafood lunch at “Blacksmith”